Portugal

 Time

-Portugal,[e] officially the Portuguese Republic,[f] is a country in the Iberian Peninsula in Southwestern Europe.
+Portugal,[f] officially the Portuguese Republic,[g] is a country on the Iberian Peninsula in Southwestern Europe.
 Featuring the westernmost point in continental Europe, Portugal borders Spain to its north and east, with which it shares the longest uninterrupted border in the European Union; to the south and the west is the North Atlantic Ocean; and to the west and southwest lie the Macaronesian archipelagos of the Azores and Madeira, which are the two autonomous regions of Portugal.
 Lisbon is the capital and largest city, followed by Porto, which is the only other metropolitan area.

-The western part of the Iberian Peninsula has been continuously inhabited since prehistoric times, with the earliest signs of settlement dating to 5500 BC.[14]
+The western Iberian Peninsula has been continuously inhabited since prehistoric times, with the earliest signs of settlement dating to 5500 BC.[15]
 Celtic and Iberian peoples arrived in the first millennium BC.
-The region came under Roman control in the second century BC, followed by a succession of Germanic peoples and the Alans from the fifth to eighth centuries AD.
-Muslims conquered the mainland of present-day Portugal in the eighth century, but were gradually, and sometimes mercilessly expelled, by the Christian Reconquista culminating with the final capture of Faro, between 1238 and 1249 AD.[15]
-Modern Portugal began taking shape during this period, initially as a county of the Christian Kingdom of León in 868 and subsequently as a sovereign Kingdom with the Treaty of Zamora in 1143.[16]
+The region came under Roman control in the second century BC.
+A succession of Germanic peoples and the Alans ruled from the fifth to eighth centuries AD.
+Muslims invaded mainland Portugal in the eighth century, but were gradually expelled by the Christian Reconquista, culminating with the capture of the Algarve between 1238 and 1249.[16][17]
+Modern Portugal began taking shape during this period, initially as a county of the Christian Kingdom of León in 868, and formally as a sovereign kingdom with the Manifestis Probatum in 1179.[18]

-As one of the earliest participants in the Age of Discovery, the Kingdom of Portugal settled Madeira and the Azores, and established itself as a major economic and political power, largely through a maritime empire that extended mostly along the South Atlantic and Indian Ocean coasts.[17]
-The Portuguese were among the first Europeans to explore and discover new territories and sea routes in South America, sub-Saharan Africa, and southern and eastern Asia, establishing a global commercial network of settlements, colonies, and trading posts.[18]
-Lucrative trade in spices, slaves, and various other commodities enriched the kingdom and fueled a cultural renaissance, but could not stem growing internal political challenges.
-A dynastic crisis in the early 1580s resulted in the Iberian Union (1580–1640), which unified Portugal under Spanish rule,[19] marking its gradual decline as a global power.[20]
-Portuguese sovereignty was regained in 1688 following a costly and protracted war, while the 1755 Lisbon earthquake destroyed the city and further damaged the empire's economy.[21]
+As one of the earliest participants in the Age of Discovery, Portugal made several seminal advancements in nautical science.[h]
+The Portuguese subsequently were among the first Europeans to explore and discover new territories and sea routes,[20] establishing a maritime empire of settlements, colonies, and trading posts that extended mostly along the South Atlantic and Indian Ocean coasts.[21]
+A dynastic crisis in the early 1580s resulted in the Iberian Union (1580–1640), which unified Portugal under Spanish rule,[22] marking its gradual decline as a global power.[23]
+Portuguese sovereignty was regained in 1640 and was followed by a costly and protracted war lasting until 1688, while the 1755 Lisbon earthquake destroyed the city and further damaged the empire's economy.[24]

-The Napoleonic Wars drove the Portuguese royal family to relocate to Brazil in 1807 and elevate it from colony to kingdom; this action ultimately culminated in Brazilian independence in 1822,[22] which in turn triggered a civil war (1828–1834) between liberal constitutionalists and absolutist monarchists.[23]
-The monarchy endured until the 5 October 1910 revolution, which replaced it with the Portuguese First Republic.
-A phase of unrest ultimately led to the rise of authoritarian regimes of the Ditadura Nacional and the Estado Novo.[24]
-Democracy was finally restored following the Carnation Revolution of 1974, which brought an end to the Portuguese Colonial War and allowed the last of Portugal's African territories to achieve independence.[25]
+The Napoleonic Wars drove the relocation of the court to Brazil in 1807, leading to its elevation from colony to kingdom, which culminated in Brazilian independence in 1822;[25] this resulted in a civil war (1828–1834) between absolutist monarchists and supporters of a constitutional monarchy, with the latter prevailing.[26]
+The monarchy endured until the 5 October 1910 revolution, which replaced it with the First Republic.
+Wracked by unrest and civil strife, the republic was replaced by the authoritarian Ditadura Nacional and its successor, the Estado Novo.[27]
+Democracy was restored in 1974 following the Carnation Revolution, which brought an end to the Portuguese Colonial War and allowed the last of Portugal's African territories to achieve independence.[28]

 Portugal's imperial history has left a vast cultural legacy, with around 300 million Portuguese speakers around the world.
-Today, it is a developed country with an advanced economy relying chiefly upon services, industry, and tourism.
-Portugal, a member of the United Nations, the European Union, the Schengen Area, and the Council of Europe, was one of the founding members of NATO, the eurozone, the OECD, and the Community of Portuguese Language Countries.
+The country is adeveloped and advanced economy relying chiefly upon services, industry, and tourism.
+Portugal is a member of the United Nations, European Union, Schengen Area, and Council of Europe, and one of the founding members of NATO, the eurozone, the OECD, and the Community of Portuguese Language Countries.

 Read more Source: Wikipedia